 Like any other employee, persons with disabilities can benefit from training to enhance their job prospects and upgrade their skills.

-- A Singapore Citizen age 13 years and above, and
+- Singapore citizen age 13 years old or above.

 A person with disabilities employing a foreign domestic worker (FDW), or a person employing an FDW to look after a young child or elderly person, may be eligible to pay a concessionary rate of $60 a month for the FDW Levy, instead of $265.
 FDWLC is not means-tested.

 There are three schemes: